Automattic/cheeztest/readme.txt

 User's qualification, segment, and group tests are done in batcache so as to ensure correct cache variants are served.

-User's segment is assigned via client-side javascript.
+User's segment is assigned server-side via magic.
 Mutliple test segments are assigned at once - so if a user is qualified to participate in more than one test, all segments are assigned at the same time.
 When segments need to be set, a small javascript is injected into the <head>
-via a call to CheezTest::run_user_segmentation().
-This javascript establishes the segment, sets a cookie to retain the segment, and reloads the page.
+via a call to CheezTest::write_segment_cookie().
+This javascript sets a cookie to retain the segment assigned earlier.

 Test case data (name, is_qualified, & group) are stored in the $active_tests static hash and made accessible via the 'is_qualified_for', 'get_group_for', and